onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 upon losing quorum.
 This is a good practice whether you are building a distributed system or not.

 Building tests with Jepsen can take a long time and has a bit of a learning curve, however it is incredibly worthwhile.
-Our confidence in our product has been greatly increased, and Jepsen has proven helpful when reproducing issues seen in the wild that would otherwise be difficult.
+This type of testing has greatly increased confidence in our product, and proven helpful in reproducing issues seen in the wild that would otherwise be difficult.
 Jepsen will also provide further confidence in refactoring our code, including building other forms of fault tolerance into our system.